nghiant2710/docs/odroid-c1-alpine-python/README-short.txt

-The Python buildpack image for Python apps for odroid-c1.
+The Python buildpack image for Python apps.